 - Body Pains

 Because of how severe these symptoms get, those seeking abstinence from amphetamine may quickly go back to their addictive habits.

 Guilt soon follows after sobriety is broken, which causes a vicious cycle to start.
 This cycle includes doing anything to get the drug, forming a dependency and tolerance on it, abstaining from it, withdrawing, and going back on the drug.

 How Long Does Withdrawal Last?

 The onset of withdrawal usually begins within the first 36 hours of not taking amphetamine.
-During this time, symptoms such as increased appetite decreased mood, and desire to sleep is much more common.
-This is similar to a ‘crash’ people feel after taking other stimulants such as caffeine.
+During this time, symptoms such as increased appetite, decreased mood, and desire to sleep are much more common.
+This is similar to the ‘crash’ people feel after taking other stimulants, such as caffeine.

 Some routine amphetamine users believe they can tough it out for just a few days and fill their lives with distractions while the withdrawal wears off.

 This might be true for people who experimented with the drug.
-Withdrawal can last for just a few days, but ultimately it depends on how often the drug was taken.
+Withdrawal can last for just a few days, but ultimately, it depends on how often the drug is taken.